minibolt-guide/minibolt/guide/system/configuration.md

 ![update action](../../images/update-action.PNG)

-* Make sure that all necessary software packages are installed
+* To be able to use the "minibolt" hostname instead of the IP address, we must install this necessary software package

   ```sh
   $ sudo apt install avahi-daemon